 - Windows security — use Windows Security authorization.

 - Custom server security — use Custom Server Security authorization.

-When Auto is selected Viewer tries authorization methods in the following order:
+When Auto is selected in the Authorization method dropdown menu the Viewer tries authorization methods in the following order:

 - Custom Server Security (CSS)